aaadriano/CryptoProject/content/post/2021-01-21-concluding-thoughts/index.md

 </center>

-"It is well-known that the heart of Bitcoin is cryptography [1], and quantum computers are particularly good at difficult problems like searching and code breaking.
-This opens up many questions regarding how quantum computing is going to impact Bitcoin. "
+Bitcoin is built on cryptography, and neither cryptocurrency nor quantum computing are going to be left behind in this technological arms race.
+Computers are exceptionally useful in helping us solve difficult computational problems, and cryptocurrency mining is no different.
+The benefits (and threats) of quantum computing on searching and code breaking should not be undervalued, and as this technology continues to grow, so will the opportunities.

-For quantum mining, the quantum advantage is limited, hence very fast quantum hash rates would be required.
-F
+At the moment, quantum Bitcoin mining has some limitations, but by 2025 these devices will not only be more accessible, but will also have very fast quantum hash rates for a greater number of qubits.
+Even at today's computational level, a quantum computer could give someone a xxx% increase to their success rate in cryptocurrency mining.

-Looking into the future, one can imagine a quantum arms race between exotic forms of cryptography and quantum algorithms to break them.
-In such a scenario, the development of Qubitcoins -- quantum versions of Bitcoin that are based on quantum mechanics -- will become a real necessity.
-In a future where quantum technologies are commonplace it will make the most sense to re-invent the blockchain and transaction chain with the methods of quantum cryptography.
+The future will be such where quantum technologies are commonplace, spurring the reinvention of blockchain and transaction chain technologies via quantum cryptography.

 *Image from future-tech.co.uk*